In 2013 Google rolled out an update in Gmail that created multiple tabs known as primary, promotions, social, updates, and forums.

 You need to consider the above-mentioned strategies to avoid the Gmail promotions tab.
 It is essential to land in the primary inbox to get the best result as email marketing is getting more and more competitive.

-Due to Google’s ever-changing algorithm, you would find new strategies and tips to understand why emails are landing in the promotion tab.
+Due to Google’s ever-changing algorithm, you would find new strategies and tips to understand why emails are landing in the promotions tab.

 Till then, make sure you get all the steps correctly and stop wondering why my emails go to promotions.